2022 EXHIBITIONS + PUBLIC ART

 SUMMER NEW

-James Makin Gallery January 20 – February 6
+James Makin Gallery Melbourne VIC January 20 – February 6

 Nuha is excited to be exhibiting in Summer New at James Makin Gallery.
 This annual group exhibition of represented artists kicks off 2022, and is a highlight of the James Makin Gallery exhibition calendar.
 The exhibition sits as a dynamic glimpse of recent developments and things to come in a new year of contemporary art.